AndyGanea/snake-game-ai/README.md

 ## Implementation Details

 To play the game, you first need to clone or download this repository from Github.
-After that, sse the package manager [pip](https://pip.pypa.io/en/stable/) to install the following libraries:
+After that, use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following libraries:
 ```bash
 pip install pygame
 pip install torch torchvision